react-native-integrate/integrate/docs/APP_DELEGATE.md

 #### `prompts` (array)
 Visit [Prompts](PROMPTS.md) page to learn how to request input from user.

-#### `updates` (array of objects, required)
+#### `actions` (array of objects, required)
-An array of update items that define the modifications to be made in the file.
-Each update item contains the following fields:
+An array of action items that define the modifications to be made in the file.
+Each action item contains the following fields:

-### Update Item
+### Action Item

 ###### Context reduction properties

 #### `block` (string)
 Specifies the name of the method within AppDelegate.mm where the modification should be applied.
 It must match one of the allowed method names.
 See the "Allowed Method Names" section for details.
-Omitting this field instructs the update item to modify whole file.
+Omitting this field instructs the action item to modify whole file.

 #### `before` (string or object)
 Text or code that is used to specify a point within the context where text should be inserted before.
 It can be a string or an object with a `regex` and `flags` field to perform a regex-based search.